December Teen Area Programs

 Swampscott Summer Reading Lists Update

-AS OF MAY 24, 2013, WE HAVE RECEIVED THE SWAMPSCOTT HIGH SCHOOL ENGLISH DEPARTMENT SUMMER READING LISTS.
-HOWEVER, THERE ARE 3 DISCREPANCIES WE ARE TRYING TO STRAIGHTEN OUT WITH THE ENGLISH DEPARTMENT.
+AS OF JUNE 24, 2013, WE HAVE RECEIVED THE SWAMPSCOTT MIDDLE SCHOOL, THE SWAMPSCOTT HIGH SCHOOL ENGLISH DEPARTMENT AND THE SWAMPSCOTT HIGH SCHOOL AMERICAN STUDIES SUMMER READING LISTS.
 THINGS WE HAVEN’T RECEIVED YET:

 Are You Ready to CRUMBLE????
 CUPCAKE WARS!!!